arangodb/docs/3.5/hot-backup-restore-introduction.md

   possible to acquire all local locks in the same period, and this continues for an extended, configurable amount of time, the coordinator gives up.
-With the `forceBackup` option set to `true`, it proceeds instead to create a potentially non-consistent backup.
+With the `forceBackup` option set to `true`, it proceeds instead to create a potentially non-consistent hot backup.
 - **On each database server** create a new local directory under `<data-dir>/backups/<timestamp>_<backup-label>`.
 - **On each database server** create hard links to the active database files